sahadev/html2object/README.md

 Because of the library 'fast-xml-parser' is focus to parse xml.
 Which parse html have a lot of problem.
 So I have to change the implement of html parse.

 > Write in 2021-01-04：I found a very powerful library that very similar with html2object in today, I'm very puzzled why I did't find this library in start.
 This powerful library is parse5.
 Please try it in deed.
+But parse5 can't replace html2object totally. html2object is use to parse *.vue file, It can retain any original property, such as 'v-else' 'scoped' and so on.
+But parse5 would be serialize 'v-else' as 'v-else=""'.